Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   point numbers.
 * **Visual Observations** — one or more camera images.

-When you use vector observations for an agent, implement the `Agent.CollectObservations()` method to create the feature vector.
+When you use vector observations for an Agent, implement the `Agent.CollectObservations()` method to create the feature vector.
 When you use **Visual Observations**, you only need to identify which Unity Camera objects will provide images and the base Agent class handles the rest.
-You do not need to implement the `CollectObservations()` method when your agent uses visual observations (unless it also uses vector observations).
+You do not need to implement the `CollectObservations()` method when your Agent uses visual observations (unless it also uses vector observations).

 ### Vector Observation Space: Feature Vectors

 For agents using a continuous state space, you create a feature vector to represent the agent's observation at each step of the simulation.
-The Brain class calls the `CollectObservations()` method of each of its agents.
+The Brain class calls the `CollectObservations()` method of each of its Agents.
 Your implementation of this function must call `AddVectorObs` to add vector observations.

-The observation must include all the information an agent needs to accomplish its task.
+The observation must include all the information an agents needs to accomplish its task.
 Without sufficient and relevant information, an agent may learn poorly or may not learn at all.
 A reasonable approach for determining what information should be included is to consider what you would need to calculate an analytical